pingidentity/terraform-provider-pingone/docs/resources/gateway.md

 page_title: "pingone_gateway Resource - terraform-provider-pingone"
 subcategory: "Platform"
 description: |-
-  Resource to create and manage PingOne gateways.
+  Resource to create and manage gateway configuration in a PingOne environment.
 ---

 # pingone_gateway (Resource)

-Resource to create and manage PingOne gateways.
+Resource to create and manage gateway configuration in a PingOne environment.

 ## Example Usage - LDAP